unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 ![](../../assets/images/gn-send-tokens.png)

 After the transaction has processed you will see it appear on your `Wallet` screen.
 Click on the clipboard to copy the transaction ID and save it for later.
-The transactrion we created can be viewd here <link>
+The transactrion we created can be viewd here [Explorer](https://explorer.unigrid.org/tx/d4d91ea946eb3a1f5b8e6ae1049b44ad8ed6c5644004ab662681e6e08e714080){: .btn .btn-blue }

 ![](../../assets/images/gn-get-txid.png)